TavishOKeefe/Pizza-Website/README.md

 ## Specs

-* This program will
+* This program will take an input of a size, and return a price for that size.
-* This program will
+* This program will take various inputs for toppings, and add those toppings sizes together.
 * This program will

 ## Setup/Installation Requirements